-Since the Madam CJ Walker’s straightening tools were invented, working out has conflicted with hair styling and maintenance, for many in the black community.
-People would straighten their kinks and curls, but any slight moisture on the scalp would cause their precious straight hair to revert back.
-The time and pain experienced during this process, meant that reverting back so quickly was not an option.
-Parents would warn their little girls to look after their hair, to preserve the style for as long as possible.
+Since Madam CJ Walker invented her hair straightening products, working out and hair has been a matter of conflict for many in the black community.
+The time and pain experienced when straightening the hair, meant reverting back too soon wasn’t an option.
+Parents would warn their little girls to look after their hair and preserve the style for as long as possible.
 Even playing outside and running around could pose a threat to the hair.
-In an 1982 article by Ebony Magazine, reader Pam Proctor recounts the many missed opportunities to swim or participate in sports because her hair would ‘go back’.
-Then came the years of relaxers, which, are still going on til this day.
-Some subscribed to this notion of ‘sweating out the perm’.
-This may be why stereotypes have formed about black women in particular, not participating in swimming.
-Not wanting to get their hair or weave wet, has typically been a reason given for avoiding it.
-Of course there are always exceptions to the rule, but many of these stereotypes started because of hair.
+In an 1982 Ebony article, reader Pam Proctor recounts the many missed opportunities to swim or participate in sports for fear of her hair “going back”.
+Then came the years of relaxers, which are still going on til this day.
+Some believe in the idea of sweating out the perm.
+Stereotypes of black women not participating in swimming have existed for the longest time.
+There are always exceptions to the rule, but many of these stereotypes started because of hair.

 It has been reported that Halle Berry has taken Gabriel Aubrey to court, claiming that he has straightened their daughter’s naturally curly hair.
 Halle is reported to be furious that Gabriel has straightened their six-year-old daughter’s hair and has appeared to have lightened it with highlights.
 She is convinced it’s because he does not want their daughter to appear African-American.
 Court papers also reveal allegations that Aubry made racial slurs towards Halle in the past.